Tafluprost (Into the eye)

-- After you open the single-use container of Zioptan?, use the medicine right away.
+- After you open the single-use container, use the medicine right away.
 Throw away any unused medicine.
 The medicine does not stay sterile after the container is opened.

-- Open only 1 single-use container each time your use the medicine, even if you need drops in both eyes.
+- Open only 1 single-use container each time your use the medicine.
 The container has enough medicine for both eyes, if needed.

-- You may have other eye drops that you also need to use.
-Wait at least 5 minutes before putting another eye drop in the same eye.
+- Wait at least 5 minutes before you put any other eye drop in the same eye.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.